 Page used this guitar to record “Whole Lotta Love”, and most of the songs he did as a session guitarist.

 1961 Danelectro 3021

-He used it in the Yardbirds on White Summer and in Led Zeppelin and beyond on White Summer/Black Mountain Side, Kashmir and In My Time Of Dying.
+He used this Danelecto in the Yardbirds on White Summer and in Led Zeppelin and beyond on Black Mountain Side, Kashmir and In My Time Of Dying.

 It’s a standard vintage Danelectro, with a Leo Quan Badass bridge installed on it sometime in the 80′s.
 The only change made to the guitar before that were the tuners.

 |Used during the recording of the Yardbirds album “Little Games” and with the Zeppelin on “Livin’ Lovin’ Maid”.|

 One of the very few Stratocasters that Jimmy actually played and recorded with.
 He bought it in 1975 and used it on “Over the Hills and Far Away” and “No Quarter”.